 Buyers use this order form when the vendor has just one product or service available; they are used by vendors selling unique items and businesses built on a single product.

 When filling out this order form, you may only be required to input your name, contact information, and payment method, as the seller, product, and number of items are already known.

 2. Single Item Order Form with Variation

-This type of order form is the same as the previous one, but is used when the vendor offers a single product or service but with different variations.
+This order form is the same as the previous one but is used when the vendor offers a single product or service but with different variations.
 For example, a glue company might offer different variations of its glue.